flashcordon/big-history/Mystères-physique.md

 BOSS has now provided the most accurate calibration ever of BAO’s standard ruler.
 The universe’s expansion history has been measured with unprecedented accuracy during the very stretch of ancient time, over six billion years in the past, when expansion had stopped slowing and acceleration began.
 But accurate as they are, the new BOSS results are just the beginning.
 Greater coverage and better resolution in scale are essential to understanding dark energy itself.

-The proposed Dark Energy Spectroscopic Instrument (DESI), based on an international partnership of nearly 50 institutions led by Berkeley Lab, would enable the Mayall Telescope on Kitt Peak in Arizona to map over 20 million galaxies, plus over three million quasars, in 14,000 square degrees of the northern sky.
-By filling in the missing eons that BOSS can’t reach, DESI could sharpen and extend coverage of the expansion history of the universe from the first appearance of the cosmic background radiation to the present day.

 Il y a un motif imprimé sur le tissu de l’espace-temps.